Analytical description of the survival probability of coherent states in regular regimes: Survival probability in two-degree-of-freedom models

 \subsection{One-sequence coherent state}

-In Fig.~\ref{fig:dis}~(a), we show a Gaussian fit to the energy components of the coherent state.
-The mean and the width $\sigma$ obtained from the fitting match those calculated analytically through the expectation values $\langle H_{D} \rangle$ and $\langle H_D^2\rangle$ (see Appendix~\ref{App2}).
+In figure~\ref{fig:dis}~(a), we show a Gaussian fit to the energy components of the coherent state.
+The mean and the width $\sigma$ obtained from the fitting match those calculated analytically through the expectation values $\langle H_{D} \rangle$ and $\langle H_D^2\rangle$ (see \ref{App2}).
 This agreement confirms that this state is indeed very well described by a single sequence of energy components.

-The energy levels $\{ E_k\}$ that are relevant to the evolution of the coherent state, {\em i.e.} those with non-negligible $|c_k|^2$, are very well described by Eq.~(\ref{principalspectrum}), as can be seen in Fig.~\ref{fig:SPdicke} (a).
-A tiny discrepancy is visible by plotting the energy difference $E_{k+1} - E_k$ in the inset of Fig.~\ref{fig:SPdicke} (a), which could related with the small $J$ accessible to our numerical analysis of the Dicke model ($J=120$).
-However, as we show below, Eq.~(\ref{principalspectrum}) can still be successfully employed for the description of the survival probability.
+The energy levels $\{ E_k\}$ that are relevant to the evolution of the coherent state, {\em i.e.} those with non-negligible $|c_k|^2$, are very well described by the semi-classical approximation (\ref{principalspectrum}), as can be seen in figure~\ref{fig:SPdicke}~(a).
+A tiny discrepancy is visible by plotting the energy difference $E_{k+1} - E_k$ in the inset of figure~\ref{fig:SPdicke}~(a), which could be related with the small $J$ accessible to our numerical analysis of the Dicke model ($J=120$).
+However, as we show below, (\ref{principalspectrum}) can still be successfully employed for the description of the survival probability.

 The analytical expression (\ref{SPsuman}) used for the LMG model can be used here also.
-There are two ways to obtain the fundamental frequency $\omega_1$ and the anharmonicity parameter $e_2$ needed in Eq.~(\ref{SPsuman}).
-They can be derived from the adiabatic potential approximation~\cite{Relano16,BastaJPA17} using the semi-classical formulae (\ref{limclassom}) and (\ref{e2sc}), or alternatively they can be estimated using Eqs.~(\ref{w1es}) and (\ref{e2es}) in the numerically evaluated spectrum.
-Using this latter method, we obtain $(\omega_1/J,e_2/J)=(0.00788,-3.33\times 10^{-6})$ which together with the calculated width $\sigma/J=0.0436$ give the decay time $t_D=451.5$.
+Using (\ref{w1es}) and (\ref{e2es}) in the numerically evaluated spectrum, we obtain $(\omega_1,e_2)=(0.9456,-0.399\times 10^{-3})$, which together with the calculated width $\sigma/J=0.0436$ give the decay time $t_D=451.5$.

-The analytical approximation (\ref{SPsuman}) and the numerical result for survival probability are compared in Figs.~\ref{fig:SPdicke} (b) and (c) both in linear (main panels) and log-log (inset) scales.
+The analytical approximation (\ref{SPsuman}) and the numerical results for the survival probability are compared in figures.~\ref{fig:SPdicke} (b) and (c) both in linear (main panels) and log-log (inset) scales.
 The analytical approximation gives a very accurate description of $SP(t)$ from $t=0$ until $t_D$.
-Beyond the decay time, the discreteness of the energy spectrum becomes relevant.
-It leads to fluctuations that are not captured by the analytical expression, as seen in Fig.~\ref{fig:SPdicke} (c).
+Beyond the equilibration time, the discreteness of the energy spectrum becomes relevant.
+It leads to small fluctuations that are not captured by the analytical expression, as seen in figure~\ref{fig:SPdicke}~(b).